 The pump's influence propagates not as a disembodied "force field" but as a cascading sequence of trillions of individual boundary interactions, each one a discrete force transaction lasting an unimaginably brief moment.

 Force is the exchange.
-Momentum is the possession.
+Momentum is what gets exchanged.

-During that femtosecond collision, force is the rate at which momentum transfers from one molecule to the other.
-Before and after, there is no force between them — only momentum, sailing along.
+During a collision, force is the rate at which momentum transfers from one molecule to the other.
+Before and after, there is no force between them — only momentum, carrying forward.
 This is why momentum is conserved in every collision while force is not.
 The universe keeps exact books on momentum.

 Momentum is handed down the cascade like a baton in a relay race.
 The force at each link is fleeting.
 The momentum is the baton that survives.

-The pump blade cannot conjure force from nothing.
-Something must be spent.
+The pump blade cannot conjure force from nothing to start momentum exchange.
 Think of your own arm throwing a ball — you burn chemical fuel in your muscles, you tire.
 Something in you is depleted.
 The pump blade is no different.
 It is driven by a motor, that motor draws current, that current traces back to a turbine, a diesel engine, a grid.
 Somewhere upstream, something was consumed.

 That something is energy.